Uberspace/lab/source/guide_humhub.rst

 HumHub_ is a free social network software and framework built to give you the tools to make teamwork easy and successful.

-The software is based on top of the Yii_ framework and therefore written in PHP_.
+The software is based on top of the Yii_ framework and therefore written in PHP.

 ----